 Ponte Vecchio ~ Oldest bridge in Florence, which has been lined with shops since the 1200s.

-After dinner we closed out the night at this amazing wine bar called Signorvino, which was another Rick Steves’ recommendation (if you recall, he had several similarly great recs in Krakow).
-It wasn’t touristy at all, at least at night, and it had an incredible view of Ponte Vecchio.
+After dinner, we closed out the night at this amazing wine bar called Signorvino, which was another Rick Steves’ recommendation (if you recall, he had several similarly great recs in Krakow).
+It wasn’t touristy at all, at least not at night, and it had an incredible view of Ponte Vecchio.
 We stayed until they closed because it had such a nice relaxing atmosphere, and a really really great wine selection, of course.
-We actually bought a nice bottle of wine to go since we weren’t quite ready to call it a night.
+We actually bought a nice bottle to go, since we weren’t quite ready to call it a night.

 Day 3: Tuscan Wine Tour Excursion